buddy-works/buddy-cli/README.md

  -v, --version    Show version
  -h, --help       Show help
  -j, --json       Output json
- -t, --token      Token to authenticate request
- -u, --url        Base url for app (default: api.buddy.works) -w, --workspace  Name of a workspace in which run this command -p, --project    Name of a project in which run this command -e, --page       Which page to show (by default last 20 executions are shown)
+ -t, --token      The token used to authenticate the request -u, --url        The base URL for the app (default: api.buddy.works) -w, --workspace  The name of the workspace in which the command is run -p, --project    The name of the project in which the command is run -e, --page       The number of the pages to display (by default, the first 20 pipelines are shown)
 ```

 #### Inspect pipeline execution
 ```
 buddy-cli pl execution [execution]